jnhthomp/ClassNotes/React/Course/03-ReactBasics.md

 We will see a file called `package.json`
 Within here are the dependencies which our project is using

-The src folder hold the actual source code we will work on
+The src folder holds the actual source code we will work on

 There is a copy of this cleaned up project here: https://github.com/academind/react-complete-guide-code/tree/03-react-basics-working-with-components/code/01-starting-setup

 This is the project we will be continuing in
-If using this folder directly then run:
+If using this folder directly then run to install dependencies: (must be in project folder in terminal)
 ```
 $yarn install
 ```